Today Idriss Mazari starts working as FWF-GAČR postdoc in our group. Welcome to Vienna!

 Today Anastasia Molchanova starts her Lise Meitner project on "Mappings of Finite Distortion for Nonlinear Solid Mechanics".

 Today Marco Bresciani starts working as FWF-GAČR PhD student in our group.
-He will be working under the joint supervision of Maria Giovanna Mora (University of Pavia) and Elisa Davoli.
+He will be working under the supervision of Elisa Davoli.
 Welcome to Vienna!

 Today Leonie Schmeller starts her visit to our research group.
 In the next months she'll be writing her Master Thesis under the joint supervision of Manuel Friedrich (WWU Münster) and Elisa Davoli.
 Welcome to Vienna!